There is no conclusive research on the lethal dose of Ativan.

 When taken alone, benzodiazepines such as lorazepam rarely result in death.

-However, if combined with substances such as alcohol, opiates, or other sedatives, there is a risk of death as these substances enhance respiratory depression.
+However, if combined with substances such as alcohol, opiates, or other sedatives, there is a risk of death as these substances all contribute to respiratory depression.

 If untreated, respiratory depression can result in shallow breathing, a reduced heart rate, and low blood pressure, all of which can lead to death.